Gyro Air G-700: Dust Bin Leak Detection and Adjustments

 5

 Prop the front door panel slightly upward so the bin slides partially outward and rests on the hinge section of the panel.
-This will provide better access when performing the paper test on the back side of the bin.
+This provides easier access when performing the paper test on the back side of the bin.

 6

 From the back of the dust collector, place a sheet of paper along the edge of the bin.
-If needed, fold the sheet in half and rest it on the edge to prevent it from falling.
-Push the bin back into locking position and secure the front latch.
+If needed, fold the sheet in half to prevent it from falling.
+Push the bin back into the locking position and secure the front latch.

 7

-Pull the sheet of paper to see if it slides out.
-Check both corners of the bin to ensure each side is seated correctly.
+Pull the sheet of paper to check the back seal.
+Check both corners of the bin.

-Paper slides out — adjust the back rollers (see Step 8).
+Paper slides out — the back rollers need adjustment.
+Proceed to Step 8.

 8